 You can have your black bean burger and eat it too this Fourth of July.
 The Fourth is nearly synonymous with outdoor grilling.
 However, that doesn’t mean vegans can’t enjoy a nice BBQ or two this Independence Day.
-Here are some fantastic vegan recipes to keep your celebration exploding with flavor, but without all the meat or animal bi-products.
+Here are some fantastic vegan Fourth of July recipes to keep your celebration exploding with flavor, but without all the meat or animal bi-products.
 Even if you aren’t vegan you will love these tasty recipes.

 Bulgur Bean Burgers